Frequently asked questions

 What is a Line of Credit?

-A Line of Credit is a revolving, non-purpose line of credit offered by Morgan Stanley Private Bank and secured by the eligible collateral you hold at E*TRADE Securities.2
+A Line of Credit is a revolving, non-purpose line of credit offered by Morgan Stanley Private Bank and secured by the eligible collateral you hold at E*TRADE.2

 How can I apply for a Line of Credit?

 To apply, visit the Line of Credit page, and click the “Get Started” button to begin the application process.
 Be sure to review the product features, risks, and disclosures to determine if this product is right for you.

 How is a Line of Credit different from margin borrowing?

 A Line of Credit is different in two ways: (1) the way in which the funds are used, and (2) the interest rates on the Line of Credit.

 - How the funds are used:

-- For a Line of Credit, funds can be used for any lawful purpose, except for the purchasing, carrying, or trading of securities or repayment of a margin loan.
+- For a Line of Credit, funds can be used for any lawful purpose, except for the purchasing, carrying, or trading of margin stock or repayment of a margin loan.

-- Margin can be used for any lawful purpose, including the purchasing, carrying, or trading of securities.
+- Margin can be used for any lawful purpose, including the purchasing, carrying, or trading of margin stock.

 - Interest rates:

-- Margin interest rates are typically tied to the E*TRADE Base Rate, which is set at the discretion of E*TRADE Securities with reference to commercially recognized interest rates.
+- Margin interest rates are typically tied to the E*TRADE Base Rate, which is set at the discretion of E*TRADE with reference to commercially recognized interest rates.
 Margin interest rates may move with changes in the E*TRADE Base Rate, or with adjustments in the debit balance.

 What account types are eligible to be pledged as collateral for a Line of Credit?

-Non-retirement accounts including individual, joint, and revocable trusts with no more than two trustees, inclusive of Managed Portfolios, may be pledged as collateral.
+Non-retirement and non-stock plan accounts including individual, joint, and revocable trusts with no more than two trustees may be pledged as collateral.

 What types of securities are eligible to be pledged as collateral for a Line of Credit?